Why Choose an Independent School

 Years ago, independent schools served only the affluent in our society; that is no longer the case.
 Independent schools are now distinguished by adherence to mission, academic rigor, diversity, autonomy, character education, and service learning programs in an environment that fosters respect.

 When is the best time to send my child to an independent school?
-Elementary, Middle or Upper school?
+Elementary, Middle or Upper School?

 To fully benefit from an independent school education, the optimal time for a child to enroll is PreKindergarten or Kindergarten, while continuing in a similar school community through graduation.
 Independent elementary schools typically provide students with a solid academic base and study skills that will be beneficial for a lifetime.
-Middle schools usually focus on the emerging young adults; many schools have advisory and character education programs to guide students though this transitional stage.
+Middle schools usually focus on the emerging young adults; many schools have advisory and character education programs to guide students through this transitional stage.
 Independent upper schools generally provide rigorous academic work, opportunities for leadership, service-learning in the community and athletics, and opportunities for strong college placement guidance.

-Do independent schools have good sports programs?
+Do independent schools have strong sports programs?

 Many FCIS schools are members of FHSAA, the Florida High School Athletic Association, and compete within their classification with other schools across the state in a multitude of sports.
 Independent schools typically offer a wide range of sports, often have excellent facilities, and encourage students to participate and experience multiple sports.
 Independent schools recognize the importance of extra-curricular activities and are therefore committed to a successful program.